When was the Swim for Life started? Who started it and who sponsors it?

 - Numb hands and fingers and problems performing tasks.

 The trunk of the body is cold to the touch.

 Shivering, which may stop if body temperature drops below 90°F (32°C).

 Yes, please sign up.
 This event requires over 150 volunteers to run smoothly.
 Tasks include: kayakers, kayaker support on beach, t-shirt sales, Mermaid Brunch servers, boaters, finish line, wet suit distribution, lost and found, transportation, registration, clothes check, set-up/clean up, prizes, water and snacks, medical team, swimmer and kayak registration, Prayer Ribbons, welcome committee and many other functions.
 Also, we need volunteers for the Celebration of Life Concert the night before the Swim, , at special Swim events, the week of the Swim, and administrative help after the event.

 How may kayakers participate?

 The “Paddler Flotilla” was created to acknowledge the importance of kayakers for the safety of the event.
 The Flotilla provides a assistance to swimmers – water, rest, support and reassurance.
 Kayakers are asked to stay out on the water with the swimmers until all are safely covered by a kayak..
 See special kayak page.
 Paddlers need to register at the Boatslip beach and are encouraged to raise pledges like the swimmers, but that is optional.

 What else happens that weekend?

-The Celebration of Life Concert (free) on Friday evening, 8:00pm at the Meetig House; the Mermaid Brunch following the Swim; along with awards and entertainment.
+The Celebration of Life Concert (free) on Friday evening, 8:00pm at the UU Meeting House, produced by John Thomas; the Mermaid Brunch following the Swim, along with awards and entertainment.